apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   TerminationType terminationType = 4;
   // human-readable message
   string message = 5;
-  // AllocationKey from AllocationAsk string allocationKey = 6;
-  // AllocationID of the allocation to release, if not set all allocations are released for
+  // AllocationKey of the allocation to release, if not set all allocations are released for the applicationID string allocationKey = 6;
-  // the applicationID
-  string allocationID = 7;

   reserved 3;
   reserved "UUID";
+  reserved 7;
+  reserved "allocationID";
 }

 // Release ask